Safety and Security

 Missing Student Policy

 Upon check in, each resident of University Housing is required to provide emergency contact information.
 If the resident is under 18 years old they must provide the contact information for their parent or legal guardian.
 This information will be used in the event the student is determined to be missing.
-Students may update this information by contacting their hall director.
+Students may update this information by contacting their community director.

 Missing students may be reported to either Public Safety or any University Housing staff member.
 Upon notification of a potentially missing student, University Housing and Public Safety will begin a joint investigation of the situation.
 Upon determination that a student is actually missing for more than 24 hours, the student's emergency contact will be notified.
 In the case that the missing person is under 18 years old, the parent or legal guardian will be notified.